| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 prosthesis and the weak skeleton.
 This bumper levels the peak forces

 acting on the skeleton around the total hip during gait.
+The

-One is that pressing the doughy bone
+disadvantages are two: One is that pressing the doughy bone

 cement into the raw bone marrow cavity during the operation

+may cause circulatory disturbances.
 The other is that the bone cement ages,

 cracks, and after some time the bond between the prosthesis and the